mpi-advance/mpi-advance/README.md

 In addition to selection which libraries get build, there are other options that influence some of the libraries in the collection:
 - `-DCUDA_SUPPORT` (OFF) : Build libraries with CUDA Support.
 In order to use this option you may need to provide the target GPU architecture if it is not set in the environment.
 The specific architecture of an NVIDIA GPU can be found by searching for the GPU model on NVIDIA's compute capability list and supplying the compute capability via -DCMAKE_CUDA_ARCHITECTURES.
 You should ignore the decimal when supplying the architecture.
 For example: a GeForce RTX 4080 has a compute capability of 8.9 thus to build for it you would use `-DCMAKE_CUDA_ARCHITECTURES=89.`
-- `-DHIP` (OFF) : Build libraries with HIP Support.
+- `-DHIP_SUPPORT` (OFF) : Build libraries with HIP Support.
 Build the library with HIP support.
 In order to use this option you may need to provide the target GPU architecture if it is not set in the environment.
 The specific architecture of an AMD GPU can be found by searching for the GPU model at ROCM capability list and supplying the compute capability via -DCMAKE_HIP_ARCHITECTURES.
 For example: `-DCMAKE_HIP_ARCHITECTURES=gfx942`
 - `-DCXI` (OFF) : Build stream-triggering Library with CXI backend
 - `-DBUILD_TESTS` (OFF) : Build available examples and tests